AlaminTechn/playlist/README.md

 - ✅ Backend health check
 - ✅ Frontend waits for backend to be ready

-**Note:** On subsequent runs, the database persists via volume mount, so migrations and seeding are skipped if data already exists.
+**Note:** On subsequent runs, database persists via volume mount, so migrations and seeding are skipped if data already exists.

 ### Option 2: Manual Setup